 Healthy Weight Gain in Celiac Disease

-Download the Printable Version of this Educational Bulletin Published October 17, 2019 The term “weight management” generally brings to mind the issue of how to lose weight, or at least how to prevent gain.
-But sometimes there are health-related reasons to gain weight, and one scenario where this may be the case is in Read More
+Download the Printable Version of this Educational Bulletin Published August, 2021 The term “weight management” generally brings to mind the issue of how to lose weight, or at least how to prevent gain.
+But sometimes there are health-related reasons to gain weight, and one scenario where this may be the case is in celiac Read More

 Pregnancy and Celiac Disease